 - 2 tablespoons olive oil

 - 4-5 cloves garlic, sliced thinly

-- 1 tablespoon ginger, minced, be sure to peel the outer skin first
+- 1 tablespoon ginger, finely diced, be sure to peel the outer skin first (almost minced)

 - 1 small shallot, pan fry in oil until slices are crispy

 - 1 teaspoon chili oil, optional – spicy

 - 1 skillet for shallots

 - Boil a pot of seasoned water and cook the pasta according to the package.
 Al dente is best.
 Drain the water using a colander and set the pasta aside.
 Drizzle it with olive oil to prevent sticking.